Menu

 At our FREE Breakfast Club there is no need to book and all children are welcome.

 Toast with jam or butter will be on offer every day as well as a drink of milk/water.
-A variety of other foods such as ie cereal, crumpets, porridge, yoghurts, cheese, scotch pancakes are also available.
+A variety of other foods such as i.e. cereal, crumpets, porridge, yoghurts, cheese, scotch pancakes are also available at varying times.
 Hot chocolate is sometimes served on cold days.

-All children enter and exit school by Edward Street.
+All children enter and exit school via our gates on Edward Street.

 • Be interested - Make sure you have time to talk to your child about school each day, find out what homework needs to be done and encourage and support them with this.
 Read with them for at least 15 minutes every day or if they are older encourage them to read.
 You could talk to them about the book that they are reading.
 Your child is more likely to want to attend school if they feel supported and their anxieties listened to.